Get stories and expert advice on all things related to college and parenting.

 Schools outline their refund policies on their websites, typically on the Student Accounts/Financial Services or school treasurer (Bursar's) pages.
 The information should also be included in the online university catalog.
 If you can’t find it online, call the college and ask.

 According to John Fees, co-founder and CEO of GradGuard, a company that offers tuition insurance, some people don’t think tuition insurance is a good buy.
-They compare it to travel insurance, "but that isn’t fair because cancelling a $3,000 cruise is not life-changing when leaving school can derail a student and family’s life and may cost a multiple of what a cruise does."
+They compare it to travel insurance.
+"That isn’t fair," says Fees, "because cancelling a $3,000 cruise is not life-changing when leaving school can derail a student and family’s life and may cost a multiple of what a cruise does."

 Current health trends demonstrate that students’ education is being disrupted by accidents, injuries, illnesses and more.
 The American College Health Associations National College Health Assessment from 2019 indicates four common student illness and their impacts on degree completion: